DavidWeschler/DRunner/README.md

 <img src="https://img.shields.io/badge/platform-android-green"/>

 ## About the App

-This app helps runners find the best routes based on their needs.
+This app helps runners find the best routes based on their preferences.
 Whether you’re looking for a specific distance, difficulty level, or starting point, the smart chatbot—powered by six AI APIs—creates optimized routes for you.
 Integrated with Google Maps, it ensures accurate and easy-to-follow paths, making every run more enjoyable.
 You can also ask the chatbot for advice on where to run, how long, or anything else related to running.
 Additionally, you can **save and schedule routes** and **view your running history** to track past runs.

 This project is our final project as 3rd-year computer science students.

 ## Why Use This App?

 - **Personalized Routes** – Get paths based on your distance, difficulty, and location.
 - **Smart Chatbot** – Ask for running tips and advice.
 - **Accurate & Reliable** – Routes adjust to real roads with Google Maps.